 Transformers and Other Unsupervised Models

-Several unsupervised models used to perform common transformations, such as one-hot encoding, are available in MLJ out-of-the-box.
-These are detailed in Built-in transformers below.
+Several unsupervised models used to perform common transformations, such as one-hot encoding, missing value imputation, and categorical encoding, are available in MLJ out-of-the-box (no need to load code with @load

 A transformer is static if it has no learned parameters.
 While such a transformer is tantamount to an ordinary function, realizing it as an MLJ static transformer (a subtype of Static <: Unsupervised